SAIPA: History

-Pars Khodro
+Pars Khodro acquisition

-In 2000, SAIPA acquired 51% of Pars Khodro, where it has manufactured various models including the Citroën C5.
+In 2000, SAIPA purchased 51% of Pars Khodro, where it manufactured the Citroën C5.

-Since 2018, Pars Khodro has primarily assembled Chinese-derived models alongside the SAIPA Renault Pars Tondar, an updated locally built version of the first-generation Dacia Logan, which was previously assembled in a joint venture with Renault (Dacia's parent company).
-Originally known as the Renault Tondar 90, the company received over 100,000 orders within one week of its March 2007 launch.
+Since 2018, Pars Khodro has mainly assembled a range of Chinese models, but other products include the SAIPA Renault Pars Tondar, an updated locally built version of the first-generation Dacia Logan, which used to be assembled by SAIPA and its subsidiary Pars Khodro in a joint venture with Renault (Dacia's parent company).
+Originally known as the Renault Tondar 90, the company received over 100,000 orders for the car within a week of it going on sale in March 2007.